ekoeppen/janus/docs/janus.ft.md

 Parse the command line arguments and update the variables above:

     parse-args

+If the source path is a relative path, prepend the current working directory to the source file to create an absolute path and allow Janus to include the file:

+    #512 string path
+    source-file count path abs-path>string

 Define the ROM and RAM base addresses.
 In a pure RAM based system, these would have the same value.
 These will be set by the target